Symbolic Implementation of Extensions of the $\texttt{PyCosmo}$ Boltzmann Solver: An approximation scheme: Radiation Streaming Approximation

 \subsection{Internal code consistency}

 The main achievement obtained by implementing the RSA is a significant reduction of the computation time for the fields, especially for high values of $k$, as we will discuss in detail in the next section.
 This is especially true when choosing the $\Lambda$CDM and $w$CDM models, where most of the system of ODEs consists of radiation perturbations.
-In Figure~\ref{fig:rsalmax200}, we show the effect of the RSA on the $\Lambda$CDM matter power spectrum (\textbf{$\Lambda$CDM} cosmological parameters as specified in the Section \ref{sec:massive_nu_cc}).
-We display the relative difference between the power spectrum computed using \PyCosmo\ \textit{precision} and \textit{speed} settings from Section \ref{sec:precision}, both with and without RSA, and a reference power spectrum with the \textit{precision} settings, but \texttt{l\_max} = 200, for 200 log-spaced $k$ values between $10^{-3}$ and $1\ \mathrm{Mpc^{-1}}$.
+In Figure~\ref{fig:rsa}, we show the effects of the RSA and of the hierarchy truncation on the $\Lambda$CDM matter power spectrum (\textbf{$\Lambda$CDM} cosmological parameters as specified in the Section \ref{sec:massive_nu_cc}).
+To show the effects of the RSA alone we display in light blue in both panels of Figure~\ref{fig:rsa} the relative difference between a \textit{reference} power spectrum with \texttt{l\_max} = 200 and \texttt{atol} = \texttt{rtol} = $10^{-6}$ and the same power spectrum computed with RSA (\texttt{rsa\_trigger\_taudot\_eta} = 100, \texttt{rsa\_trigger\_k\_eta} = 240) for 200 log-spaced $k$ values between $10^{-3}$ and $10\ \mathrm{Mpc^{-1}}$.
+We observe that the oscillations around zero correspond to a relative difference of the order of 0.001\%, but the computation time is reduced by approximately 80\%.
+In Figure~\ref{fig:rsa} we also display the relative difference between the power spectrum computed using \PyCosmo\ \textit{speed} (panel a) and \textit{precision} (panel b) settings from Section \ref{sec:precision}, both with and without RSA, and the \textit{reference} power spectrum just described.

-In the top panel of Figure \ref{fig:rsalmax200}, we show in purple the percent relative difference between the reference power spectrum and the \textit{precision} matter power spectrum (with hierarchy truncation \texttt{l\_max} = 50), in dark blue with \textit{precision} using RSA and in light blue with RSA and \texttt{l\_max} = 200 (other parameters are still the same as the \textit{precision} setup).
-We also plot a horizontal dashed line corresponding to the $10^{-4}$ precision level.